+About Crowe Global

-Crowe Global is ranked eighth largest global accounting network with over 180 independent accounting and advisory services firms in more than 130 countries around the world.
-For almost 100 years, Crowe has been making smart decisions for multinational clients working across borders.
+Ranked eighth largest accounting network in the world, Crowe Global has over 200 independent accounting and advisory firms in 130 countries.
+For almost 100 years, Crowe has made smart decisions for multinational clients working across borders.
 Our leaders work with governments, regulatory bodies and industry groups to shape the future of the profession worldwide.
 Their exceptional knowledge of business, local laws and customs provide lasting value to clients undertaking international projects.